 In certain areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
 This is a wonderful alternative for particular northern climates, but additional land must be available in order to install the required piping for a geothermal system.

 When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up buying a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.

 If you still aren’t convinced which system is best for your home, call Epperson Service Experts to schedule

 a free in-home quote.
-We are here to answer any and all of your questions to ensure you make the right choice for your home.
+We are happy to answer any and all of your questions to ensure you make the right decision for your home.